zachnewburgh/fsm/README.md

 This package enables the implementation of a [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 > A **finite-state machine** (**FSM**) or **finite-state automaton** (**FSA**, plural: _automata_), **finite automaton**, or simply a **state machine**, is a mathematical model of computation.
 It is an abstract machine that can be in exactly one of a finite number of states at any given time.
 The FSM can change from one state to another in response to some inputs; the change from one state to another is called a **transition**.
 An FSM is defined by a list of its states, its initial state, and the inputs that trigger each transition.
 Finite-state machines are of two types—deterministic finite-state machines and non-deterministic finite-state machines.
-A deterministic finite-state machine can be constructed equivalent to any non-deterministic one.<a name="wiki"><sup>1</sup></a>
+A deterministic finite-state machine can be constructed equivalent to any non-deterministic one.<sup>[1](#wiki)</sup>

 | Published                                                                                                      | Size (repository)                                                                 | Size (minified)                                                                   |
 | -------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |